Originn/ChatFactoryTemplate/public/ASSETS_README.md

 ---

 *Note: These are placeholder assets for the ChatFactoryTemplate.
-They will be automatically replaced during deployment through the DocsAI hub.*
+They will be automatically replaced during deployment through the ChatFactory hub.*